Updated: June 05, 2025

 As these mortgages are deemed non-standard, some lenders will want you to put down a larger deposit than the standard 10% to help reduce the risk they are taking on.

-A lot of lenders have a maximum loan to value (LTV) ratio of between 60% and 65% for single skin properties, meaning you will need to find a larger deposit to make up the difference.
+Many lenders have a maximum loan-to-value (LTV) ratio between 60% and 65% for single-skin properties, meaning you will need to find a larger deposit to make up the difference.

-Lenders will look at your annual income to assess your affordability.
-With standard mortgages, most require a yearly salary of at least £25,000.
+Lenders assess your affordability based on your annual income.
+Most standard mortgages require a yearly salary of at least £25,000.

 This can increase to over £40,000 on non-standard properties.